mrcavalcanti/mosaicoo/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 ### Single and multi dimensional rule

-For Grafana managed alerts, you can create a rule with a classic condition or you can create a multi-dimensional rule.
+For Mosaicoo managed alerts, you can create a rule with a classic condition or you can create a multi-dimensional rule.

 **Rule with classic condition**

 Use the classic condition expression to create a rule that triggers a single alert when its condition is met.
-For a query that returns multiple series, Grafana does not track the alert state of each series.
-As a result, Grafana sends only a single alert even when alert conditions are met for multiple series.
+For a query that returns multiple series, Mosaicoo does not track the alert state of each series.
+As a result, Mosaicoo sends only a single alert even when alert conditions are met for multiple series.

 **Multi dimensional rule**